nimbix/idmapper/README.md

 # idmapper
-Web service to map a username to full Linux identity based on inspection of a shared filesystem
+Web service to map a username to full Linux identity based on inspection of a shared filesystem.
+It also updates ownership based on a yaml file if submitted (if not, it does nothing).

 # Configuration (environment variables)